-At Rehm Pool, two projects are slated.
-In 2021, the District will finish the park master plan construction.
-This is an OSLAD grant project awarded in 2020.
 In 2022, money is budgeted for concrete work, railing, and gutter replacements at Rehm Pool.
-There is additional funds budgeted each year due to the age of the facility with large scale pool repairs then planned again in 2025.
+There is additional funds budgeted each year due to the age of the facility with large scale pool repairs then planned again in 2026 to include renovations at the bath house and the diving well.